What is CBG: Benefits, Effects, and More?

 But the acidic form of CBG, known as cannabigerolic acid (CBGA), is an integral part of the plant’s production of CBD, and THC.

 Plant enzymes in maturing cannabis plants convert most of their CBGA into the acidic forms of CBD and THC – CBDA and THCA respectively.
 A process called decarboxylation, which occurs when the plant matter is exposed to ultraviolet light or heat, converts those acids into CBD and THC.
 That same decarboxylation process can convert CBGA into CBG, but it happens on a much smaller scale compared to the major cannabinoids.

 Some botanists have started work to create strains of hemp that will yield greater amounts of CBG.
 They’ve also determined that it’s possible to harvest plants earlier in the growing cycle to optimize CBG extraction.
 But there’s still a lot of work to do on this front.

 CBG vs. CBD: What’s the Difference?

 By contrast, CBD appears to have a lower affinity, but can still affect these receptors in another way.
-Instead of binding with the receptors, they may instead block them from interacting with other substances.
+Instead of binding with the receptors, it may instead block them from interacting with other substances.

-What Does the Research Say About CBG’s Benefits?
+What About CBG Benefits?

-Medical scientists have completed a few studies to discover various CBG benefits.
+Medical scientists have completed a few studies to discover various CBG oil benefits.
 Those experiments focused on CBG and its effect on the human body.
 Their outcomes provide plenty of reasons to get excited about the possible benefits of CBG, but it’s important to understand that these are only preliminary results.

 Researchers still have a lot of work to do on the subject, but the early evidence certainly has many medical experts intrigued.